Top 10 best cars with three ISOFIX points

 When you’re not in need of all seven seats, the third row can be dropped to create a 700-litre boot space.
 Three of its seats have ISOFIX mounting points: the two outer seats in the middle row and the front passenger seat.
 Unfortunately, the Tarraco isn’t equipped with ISOFIX points in its third row of seats, which is where it loses points against other SUVs on this list.

-The Volkswagen ID.4 is another of our favourite electric SUVs and it steals sales from rival American carmaker Tesla’s Model Y by being a more affordable zero-emission family car.
-Priced from just over £32,000 for the entry-level City model, it’s actually very similar to the Peugeot 3008 and shares its platform with the Skoda Enyaq, meaning it’s very similar in terms of space and practicality.
+The Volkswagen ID.4 is a spacious electric family SUV that’s intended to steal sales from the Tesla Model Y by being a more affordable and familiar approach to an electric SUV.
+It shares its platform with the more-premium Audi Q4 e-tron as well as the cheaper Skoda Enyaq, meaning it’s very similar in terms of space and practicality.

-Like those two cars, the ID.4 has ISOFIX points in the front passenger seat and the two outer rear seats.
+Like the Enyaq, the ID.4 has ISOFIX points in the front passenger seat and the two outer rear seats.
 Thanks to its large doors and long wheelbase, fitting rear-facing baby seats and bulkier child seats into the ID.4 should cause little in the way of hassle.

 The Audi Q7 is a big car and if you’re not put off by its sheer size, you’ll find that it’s a supremely practical family SUV with not three, but six ISOFIX points.
 This gives you the option of spreading your child seats across the Q7’s vast interior, making sibling squabbles over space a thing of the past!

-While the big Audi SUV is expensive (tick too many boxes on the options list and it becomes eye-wateringly so) it has a luxurious and elegant interior, modern, distinctive styling and a five-star Euro NCAP safety rating.
+While the big Audi SUV is expensive (tick too many boxes on the options list and it becomes eye-wateringly so) it has a luxurious and elegant interior filled with the latest tech, modern, distinctive styling, and a five-star Euro NCAP safety rating.

-The Volkswagen Touran is a thoroughly sensible mid-sized MPV that competes with the Citroen Grand C4 Picasso and Vauxhall Zafira Tourer.
+The Volkswagen Touran is a thoroughly sensible mid-sized MPV that competes with a dwindling number of rivals which include the Ford S-Max and the larger Volkswagen Multivan.
 The Touran boasts a well-built interior, conservatively sleek looks and a strong engine range, together with a decent driving experience.